LeSyefGit/TinycheckLight/README.md

 The backend and the frontend are quite similar.
 Both consist of a [VueJS](https://vuejs.org/) application (sources stored under `/app/`) and an API endpoint developed in [Flask](https://flask.palletsprojects.com/) (stored under `/server/`).
 The data shared between the backend and the frontend are stored under the `config.yaml` file for configuration and `tinycheck.sqlite3` database for the whitelist/IOCs.

-It is worthy to note that not all configuration options are editable from the frontend (such as default ports, Free certificates issuers etc.).
+It is worthy to note that not all configuration options are editable from the backend (such as default ports, Free certificates issuers etc.).
 Don't hesitate to take a look at the `config.yaml` file to tweak some configuration options.

 ### Installation